 The burglary operation involved property stolen from farmsteads and rural residences, taken to a residence in Holstein and in some cases re-sold on social media sites.
 The property ranged from high-end tools, firearms, TVs and in one case a $4,000 drone stolen from a farm in Fillmore county.
 Law enforcement agencies from 14 counties were involved in the case.

-Two other suspects were arrested in 2017 in connection with the quarter-million dollar burglary operation.
+Two others were convicted in connection with the quarter-million dollar burglary ring.

-William Dreessen, 49, Hastings, has been convicted on eight charges, including possession of a firearm by a prohibited person, possession of a stolen firearm, defacing a firearm, two counts of felony theft, two counts of felony burglary and one count of conspiracy.
+William Dreessen, 39, Hastings, was sentenced in January on eight felony convictions, including possession of a firearm by a prohibited person, possession of a stolen firearm, defacing a firearm, two counts of felony theft, two counts of felony burglary and one count of conspiracy.
 A number of other charges against Dreessen were dropped.
-The possible penalties on those convictions total over 100 years in prison.
-Dreesen is scheduled to be sentenced January 4, 2019.
+He was sentenced to a minimum 56 years and a maximum of 84 years in prison.